Difficulty: Class 1 [learn more]

 William’s Creek Trail is a smooth, singletrack path that is immensely popular with mountain bikers.
 Many years ago my family and I biked this trail from the Aztec Mine all the way back to the interstate.
 My brothers and I were all young at the time and I don’t remember much other than that it was great fun.
-And if I could bike it before I was legally allowed to drive, I’m sure any of you could as well!
 A full loop requires some riding on the interstate, or you can coordinate with friends and park a car at each end.

 For those not interested in scrambling up the shale, the trail soon reaches the edge of a lodgepole pine forest.
 Most summer days, the shade is welcome and continues for several miles.
 The trail continues to climb and slowly wraps around the hill amidst the towering trees.
 Every once in a while, a stand of quaking aspens appears in the pines and interjects a splash of silver into the rather dull brown pine pallette.